BenjaTK/Gaea/docs/modifiers.md

 ### Fill

-Fills the full rectangle of tiles
+Fills the full rectangle of tiles.

 ![fill showcase](assets/fill-showcase.png)
 *Using Fill to generate autotiled walls around a WalkerGenerator's generation.*